Embedding-based Music Emotion Recognition Using Composite Loss: Introduction

-To deal with the emotional uncertainty, we develop an approach, called \textit{CMER using Composite Loss} (CMER-CL) that trains music and emotion embeddings with a compound loss function examining two statistical characteristics.
-Firstly, it can be assumed that even if emotional intensities differ from user to user, they remain nevertheless correlated when listening to the same piece of music sample.
-Thus, Canonical Correlation Analysis (CCA) is used as a correlation-based loss function~\cite{Deepcca}.
-The CCA loss enables us to deal with inter-subject variations in emotional intensities by maximising the correlation between music samples and their associated emotions in the embedding space, so as to find their `relative' connection.
-That is, the embedding space characterises how audio features change according to the increase/decrease in arousal/valence intensities and vice versa.
-Secondly, due to the emotional uncertainty, it might not be optimal to project a music sample or an emotion into a single point as shown in Fig.~\ref{fig:oneway-CMER}.
-For this, each of music samples and emotions is additionally projected as a probability distribution in the embedding space, in order to cover the large intra-class variation resulting from the emotional uncertainty.
-Based on this idea, our composite loss function measures the Kullback-Leibler (KL) divergence between the probability distribution for a music sample and the one for an emotion in a second embedding space.
+To mitigate the impact of emotional uncertainty, we develop an approach, called \textit{EMER using Composite Loss} (EMER-CL) that trains music and emotion embeddings with a compound loss examining two statistical characteristics that are affected in a limited way by possible inaccuracies in the emotional annotations.
+Firstly, we assume that even if emotional intensities differ from user to user in terms of intensity values, they remain nevertheless correlated when listening to the same music sample.
+Thus, Canonical Correlation Analysis (CCA) is used to devise a correlation-based loss~\cite{Deepcca}.
+This loss enables us to deal with inter-subject variations in emotional intensities by maximising the correlation between music samples and their associated emotions in an embedding space, so as to find their `relative' connection.
+That is, the embedding space characterises how acoustic features change according to an increase/decrease in arousal/valence intensities and vice versa.
+Secondly, music samples yielding very different acoustic features can evoke similar emotions.
+For instance, happiness can be expressed in different genres like rock, blues and jazz.
+This kind of large intra-class variation in acoustic features for one emotional category makes projecting a music sample or an emotion into a single point (as shown in Fig.~\ref{fig:oneway-CMER}) suboptimal.
+Thus, we additionally project each of music samples and emotions as a probability distribution in another embedding space~\cite{hama_kl-divergence,Z_Ren}.
+This idea is implemented by defining a distribution-based loss that measures the Kullback-Leibler (KL) divergence between the probability distribution for a music sample and the one for an emotion in the embedding space.

+Our composite loss consisting of the correlation- and distribution-based losses is necessary for managing the aforementioned inter-subject and intra-class variations resulting from the emotional uncertainty.
+Only using the correlation-based loss cannot cover the large intra-class variation of acoustic features, while the inter-subject variation of emotional intensities cannot be handled only with the distribution-based loss.
+The experimental results in Section~\ref{subsec:eval_composite} validate the necessity of combining the correlation- and distribution-based losses.